 - Could be time-consuming.

-- Machines and software required is high-priced.
+- Machines and software required are high-priced.

 What is the difference between 2D & 2.5D?